Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Buccaneers stats and trends

-- The Buccaneers are 11-7 ATS when favored by 3 points or more this season.
+- The Buccaneers have an against the spread record of 11-7 in their 18 games as a favorite of 3 points or more so far this season.

 - Tampa Bay has hit the over in 52.9% of its opportunities this year (nine times in 17 games with a set point total).

-- Tampa Bay is 9-5 against the spread and 12-2 overall this season when the team records more than 21.9 points.
+- Tampa Bay is 9-5 against the spread and 12-2 overall in games when it puts up more than 21.9 points.

 - The Buccaneers have turned the ball over 19 times this season, six fewer than the Rams have forced (25).